meselgroth/Starcraft2Bot/docs/websockets.md

 In order to play around with a C# server having multiple clients in both C# and Javascript, I built my own ASP.Net Core websocket server and a C# console app client as well as a JS snippet for the browser.

 ## Server
+If the server supports multiple connections from different clients it needs to remember these different connections.

 Note the MS guide and my sandbox version put the websocket receiving on the middleware pipeline.
 This means every request is potentially a websocket request and gets dealt with accordingly.

 For simplicity, my version only deals with websocket requests: